baxpr/freesurfer-iis/README.md

-# Freesurfer, development version
+# Freesurfer 7.2.0

-This repository contains the files needed to build a singularity container that runs Freesurfer 7.2.0 recon-all.
-The build recipe is [Singularity](Singularity).
+This repository contains the files needed to build a docker container that runs Freesurfer 7.2.0 recon-all.
+See [the Dockerfile](Dockerfile) for details.

 A valid Freesurfer license file is required at runtime.
-See [USAGE.md](USAGE.md) for details.

 Here is the [look-up table for the various Freesurfer segmentations](FreeSurferColorLUT.txt), and the [description of MM hippocampus re-combinations](src/create_MM_labelmaps.sh).